Constitution of Belgium: The Belgians and their rights

 Title II of the Belgian Constitution is titled The Belgians and their rights.
 In this title a number of rights and freedoms are enumerated.
 Although the Constitution speaks of the rights of the Belgians, in principle they apply to all persons on Belgian soil.
 In addition to the rights enumerated in Title II of the Constitution, the Belgians also enjoy the rights enshrined in the European Convention on Human Rights.

 Articles 8 and 9 determine how the Belgian nationality can be obtained.
-Article 8 also stipulates that the law can grant the right to vote in elections to citizens of the European Union who don't have the Belgian nationality, in accordance with Belgium's international and supranational obligations, and to non-EU citizens.
+Article 8 also stipulates that the law can grant the right to vote in elections to citizens of the European Union who do not have the Belgian nationality, in accordance with Belgium's international and supranational obligations, and to non-EU citizens.
 Article 9 stipulates that naturalisation can only be granted by the federal legislative power, however, Article 74 of the Constitution stipulates that only the Chamber of Representatives, and not the Senate, can grant naturalisation.

 Article 10 determines that all Belgians are equal before the law.
 Article 11 determines that all rights and freedoms must be guaranteed without discrimination.
 Article 12 guarantees the liberty of the person and stipulates that no one can be prosecuted except in the cases determined by the law and in accordance with the procedures established by law.
 Article 13 determines that everyone has the right to go to court.
 Article 14 guarantees the application of the principle of nulla poena sine lege (Latin: "no penalty without a law").
 There is also an Article 14bis, which was inserted in the Belgian Constitution in 2005, that states as follows: "The death penalty is abolished".